 Step 1: Make the shortcrust pastry

-Shortcrust pastry is essentially an enriched pie crust, with a 3 : 2 : 1 recipe ratio of 3 parts flour, 2 parts fat, and 1 part liquid, by weight.
-Here the egg not only adds liquid, it also adds a bit of structure that allows the tart to be released from the pan.
+Shortcrust pastry is essentially an enriched pie crust, with a 3 : 2 : 1 recipe ratio of 3 parts flour, 2 parts fat, and 1 part liquid, by weight (using a kitchen scale is helpful).
+Here the egg not only adds liquid, but also adds a bit of structure that allows the tart to be released from the pan.

 Start by whisking the flour, sugar, and salt together, then cutting in cold butter with a pastry blender (or use two forks or by hand) until the mixture looks like coarse sand (photo 1).